This post was originally published on Sep 17, 2015 but has been updated to reflect the latest information.

 Http in our

-HTTP_PROVIDERS, which has all the providers we need to hook up some http action in our service.
+Angular’s http module comes with all the providers we need to hook up some http action in our service.
 Next, we need to inject an instance of

 Http in our service to actually use it.